SciML/SciMLSensitivity.jl/docs/src/examples/ode/prediction_error_method.md

 # [Prediction error method (PEM)](@id pemethod)

 When identifying linear systems from noisy data, the prediction-error method [^Ljung] is close to a gold standard when it comes to the quality of the models it produces, but is also one of the computationally more expensive methods due to its reliance on iterative, gradient-based estimation.
-When we are identifying nonlinear models, we typically do not have the luxury of closed-form, non-iterative solutions, while PEM is easier to adopt to the nonlinear setting.[^Larsson]
+When we are identifying nonlinear models, we typically do not have the luxury of closed-form, non-iterative solutions, while PEM is easier to adapt to the nonlinear setting.[^Larsson]

 Fundamentally, PEM changes the problem from minimizing a loss based on the simulation performance, to minimizing a loss based on shorter-term predictions.
 There are several benefits of doing so, and this example will highlight two:
 - The loss is often easier to optimize.